locomotivecms/engine/README.md

 :~$ bundle install

-(Should run perfectly, if it stops at capybara-webkit then comment out the line:~$ Sudo vi Gemfile)
+( Should run perfectly, unless you are anoutside group who has forked it from the locomotive repo.
+If it stops at capybara-webkit then comment out the line containing the capybara-webkit in the Gemfile.
+Do so with..

+:~$ Sudo vi Gemfile   )

 Start the application!:

 :~$ bundle exec rails server

-Then go to http://localhost:3000/locomotive To see the application running! :)
+Then go to http://localhost:3000/locomotive To see the application running! :) Note the webpage taks a few minutes to load when you first run the server.

 ________